vporton/algebraic-general-topology/README.md

 You can [read](http://www.mathematics21.org/binaries/volume-1.pdf) this book, or send your modifications because the book is licensed under [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
 Just press "fork" in the sidebar and do your changes in the LaTeX source: error correction, adding more theorems and definitions, generalizing existing theorems, and other changes.

 See also [the homepage of the book](http://www.mathematics21.org/algebraic-general-topology.html).

+## Compiling ##

+The following PDF files are created by the command `make` by default:

+* `book.pdf` - the book (known as "volume 1"), ready to read.

+The following PDF files are also created by the command `make all`:

+* `addons.pdf` - future addons for the book volume 1, which are yet not enough ripe to be included into the book.